The return to work interview is one of those meetings that’s all too tempting to skip over.

 You also need to make sure you treat your notes from the meeting as sensitive data and store them in line with GDPR.
 Storing this information digitally, behind password protection, is the ideal option here.
 With HR software, like ours, you can complete a return to work form directly on the system, and save it, for easy access, within an employee’s file.

 When should a return to work interview be carried out?

 You should try to carry out your return to work interviews as soon as you can after your employee has returned, ideally the first shift back.

-Remember, you first want to confirm they’re definitely well enough to be in work, so it’s best to find this out as soon as possible, in case it is apparent they should not be at work.
+Remember, you first want to confirm they’re well enough to be in work, so it’s best to find this out as soon as possible, in case it’s apparent they shouldn’t be at work.